-1. The possession and use of the following items is strictly prohibited on campus grounds: candles, flammable liquids, flame lamps, and incense.
-Violators will be fined and are subject to disciplinary action and possible criminal prosecution.

-2. The use of electric blankets, hot plates, George Foreman type grills, toasters, toaster ovens, broilers, popcorn poppers, air conditioners, space heaters, and microwaves/microfridges in student rooms and in common areas is prohibited, except as provided by the College.
-Refrigerators large than 4.5 cubic feet in student rooms are not allowed.

-3. Coffee makers, curling irons, clothes irons, hair straighteners, hot pots, and other such appliances are allowed only if they have an automatic shut off.
-Students must have proof of automatic shut off.

-4. All types of halogen lamps are prohibited.

-5. Attaching or hanging items made of combustible material from the ceiling is prohibited.

-6. Gas grills of any type are not permitted on College grounds.
-Students are encouraged to utilize the charcoal grills located in their residence area or behind the Roche Dining Commons.

-7. The accumulation of debris, dirty laundry, cans and bottles is prohibited.

-8. Exterior decorations on residence halls and in residence areas are prohibited, unless provided by the College.
+- 1) The possession and use of the following items is strictly prohibited on campus grounds: candles, flammable liquids, flame lamps, sources of open flame and incense. - 2) Smoking in all buildings is strictly prohibited.
+This includes the use of E-cigarettes.
+If smoking, students must be at least 25 feet from any building. - 3) The use of electric blankets, hot plates, George Foreman type grills, toasters, toaster ovens, broilers, popcorn poppers, air conditioners, space heaters, and microwaves/microfridges in student rooms and in common areas is prohibited, except as provided and or approved by the College.
+Refrigerators large than 4.5 cubic feet in student rooms are not allowed. - 4) Coffee makers (including Keurigs), curling irons, clothes irons, hair straighteners, hot pots, and other such appliances are allowed only if they have an automatic shut off.
+Students must have proof of automatic shut off. - 5) All types of halogen lamps are prohibited. - 6) Attaching or hanging items made of combustible material from the ceiling is prohibited. - 7) Gas grills of any type are not permitted on College grounds.
+Students are encouraged to utilize the charcoal grills located in their residence area or behind the Roche Dining Commons - 8) The accumulation of debris, dirty laundry, cans and bottles is prohibited. - 9) Exterior decorations on residence halls and in residence areas are prohibited, unless provided by the College. - 10) Self-balancing motorized scooters, also known as hover boards, are prohibited from all residential facilities